-Reader’s theater is the perfect tool to add to your middle school ELA classroom for so many reasons-it is interactive, highly engaging, enhances student fluency, and targets and enriches reading comprehension, while strengthening vocabulary.
+Reader’s theater is the perfect tool to add to your middle school ELA toolbox for so many reasons-it is interactive, highly engaging, enhances student fluency, and targets and enriches reading comprehension, while strengthening vocabulary.
 Here are the top reasons why I decided to make it a regular activity in my ELA classroom…

 #1: Reader’s Theater engages ALL classroom readers!